TouhouEngie/sekai-clock/README.md

 - *LED light strip (any 5V light strip will do)
 - Keyboard switches + keycaps (6 of each)
 - Piezo buzzer
-- 3D-printed enclosure
+- *3D-printed enclosure
-- Some glue/liquid adhesive
+- *Some glue/liquid adhesive

+(Items marked with a * were not included with a kit.)